How do I extend the rise time of my bread?

 It is interesting to note that the lactobacillus is reproducing faster than the yeast at all temperatures.
 However, the difference in their metabolic rates remains pretty constant at lower temperatures.
 However, at higher temperatures the yeast component slows markedly in comparison to the lactobacillus.
 This begins around 90F.
 The down side if this is that keeping a culture much above 90 for too long can kill the yeast.

 Scott and Wing suggest that the optimum temperature for the lactobacillus fermentation - as opposed to reproduction - is around 93F or 34C.
 They also comment that the optimum temperature for yeast is around 86F or 30C.

 However, there is a large body of anecdotal reports that suggests that a refrigerated dough becomes more sour than a non-refrigerated dough, it is possible that different cultures may respond differently.
 It is also possible that some people observe what they want to observe.

-Some recent discussions in the Bread baker's Guild mailing list have clarified some of the ambiguity.
+Some recent discussions in the Bread Baker's Guild mailing list may have clarified some of the ambiguity.
 When a home baker chills dough, it is usually at home refrigerator temperatures, around 34 to 38F.
 When a commercial baker retards their dough, it is at temperatures ranging from 45 to 68F, depending on the bakers needs.
-This difference is the difference between a dough frozen in time and a dough that's slowly rising and developing.
+This difference is the difference between a dough that is virtually frozen in time and a dough that's slowly rising and developing.
 Craig Ponsford said he cannot make an acceptably sour bread without retarding it.

 If you want to experiment with slow rises for flavor development, I suggest looking around for a cheap, but working, refrigerator or freezer.
 You can find them in garage sales, local shopper papers, and sometimes appliance repair shops will give away a customer's old refrigerator when the customer buys a new one - giving it away is better than paying a disposal fee.